corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 The signing of the files basically means creating and signing an archive that contains the `export.bin` file (the file name is configurable in `application.yaml` under `tek-export.file-name` property).
-Both the application configuration as well as the Temporary Exposure Keys are signed so that the mobile devices can trust that this is coming from the right backend.
-There is no man in the middle attacks happening or request forgery or any other attacks, so the server signs all of this.
-The way it is done is implemented in the [`AppConfigurationSigningDecorator`](/services/distribution/src/main/java/app/coronawarn/server/services/distribution/assembly/appconfig/structure/archive/decorator/signing/AppConfigurationSigningDecorator.java).
+Both the application configuration as well as the Temporary Exposure Keys are signed so that the mobile devices can verify if the files are originating from the right backend.
+Using the signature, attack vectors like a man in the middle attack, request forgery etc. can be mitigated successfully.
+The implementation is done in [`AppConfigurationSigningDecorator`](/services/distribution/src/main/java/app/coronawarn/server/services/distribution/assembly/appconfig/structure/archive/decorator/signing/AppConfigurationSigningDecorator.java).

 The signing of the archives is described by looking for an `export.bin` file.
 Within that archive, it will sign it or